We are currently accepting submissions for Volume 61!

 General Requirements

-- We prefer to receive submissions through Scholastica.
+(1) We strongly prefer to receive submissions through Scholastica.
 However, we also encourage any authors for whom submission through Scholastica might be a financial burden to submit via email to crcl.submissions@mail.law.harvard.edu.
-No preferential weight will be given to either method of submission during the selection process.

 Empirical Submissions